Teaching Your Child How to Swallow Pills

 What to Do

-Chances are that with enough patience and practice, most kids will learn the skill of swallowing a pill.
+With patience and practice, most kids will learn the skill of swallowing a pill.

 Some kids, though, might have trouble with it, including:

-- kids who are very anxious about new medicines or new experiences
+- Kids who are very anxious about new medicines or new experiences.

-- kids with developmental delays; oral-motor problems (such as speech problems or refusal to eat certain food textures); or behavioral problems (which could include refusing to take any medicine)
+- Kids with developmental delays; oral-motor problems (such as speech problems or refusal to eat certain food textures); or behavioral problems (which could include refusing to take any medicine)

 For these kids, it may be wise to delay training and to speak to a doctor first.
+There might be other ways to take the medicine, such as in liquid form or as a tablet that can be chewed or dissolved.